shankerl-simformsolutions/docker-node/README.md

-# docker-node
+# Deploy Nodejs project using Docker

+## After successfully connecting github to remote server follow this commands

-# use command
+# use following command to run the docker compose
-docker-compose up to run the application using docker
+docker-compose up

-# routes
+# Following the routes are used to connect postgres db and perform actions on DB

 # set up (http://localhost:3001/api/setup) (GET)
 Set up the table for the user creation and perform CRUD on user